c4b3rw0lf/o365creeper/README.md

+## This tool has now been ported to support python 3.x

 ## Description
     This is a simple Python script used to validate email accounts that belong to Office 365 tenants.
     This script takes either a single email address or a list of email addresses as input,